anthonymakela/anthonymakela.github.io/_posts/2019-01-01-Analysis-On-Exoplanets.md

 </div>

-Having confirmation that exoplanets even exist is a relatively new idea.
-The first one wasn't discovered until 1989, but in the time since, the number of exoplanets we know of has exploded.
+Having evidence that exoplanets even exist is a relatively new idea.
+The first one wasn’t discovered until 1989, but in the time since the number of exoplanets we know of has exploded.

 ### Discovery methods